1 - KubeFleet quickstart using kind clusters

 kubectl get configmap -n work

-You should see the namespace work
+You should see the namespace work and the config map app listed in the output.

 Clean things up